Waleed2660/Waleed2660/README.md

 ### Hi there

-- 👋 I'm a Graduate Software Developer at THG
+- 👋 I'm a Graduate Software Engineer at THG
-- 🔭 I’m currently working with various machine learning models to process high resolution satellite and drones imagery to detect landfills

 <!--